cbonoz/vocalcoin/README.md

     <li>User redeems those vocal token for promoting his or her own initiatives (and/or social credit i.e. user gains publicity).
 Other opportunities for redemption can be possible in the future.</li>
     <li>Governments can also promote and add issues that they want information about from local communities, questions such as 'What would be the most valuable improvement to this town?
 Or should we make this investment?'</li>
 </ol>

+Vocal is not an investment vehicle, and is earned and spent by the individuals of the Vocal platform themselves.
+Currently Vocal can be earned by voting on existing issues (+5 Vocal per vote) and spent by creating new issues which you can track publicly (-50 Vocal).

+Create an account at <a href="https://www.vocalcoin.com">vocalcoin.com</a> to get started.

 ### Screenshots